-The Virage VIC or Vehicle Information Centre is for us and most other owners a continuing source of problems, and a totally opaque piece of technology.
-Our VIC has completely stopped working and G has had to substitute a replacement speedo/odo to keep it legal.
-Occasionally the VIC comes on, but the data is usually inaccurate or scrambled.
+The Virage digital dashboard display, or VIC or (Vehicle Information Centre) is for us and most other owners a continuing source of problems, and until recently, a totally opaque piece of technology.
+Around 2015 our VIC completely stopped working and G had to substitute a replacement speedo/odo to keep it legal.
+Occasionally the VIC came on, but the data was usually inaccurate or scrambled.
 Early symptoms of a problem are wildly inaccurate odometer readings – again a real problem for insurance or MOTs.
-The VIC cannot be removed and replaced with other gauges as the car will then not start – so even though it doesn’t function, it still seems to be on the route for control signals.

-When G removed our VIC, he found evidence that the unit had been worked on in 1996 by Memotrace Controls who did some repairs.
+When G first removed our VIC, he found evidence that the unit had been worked on in 1996 by Memotrace Controls who did some repairs.
 A transistor, capacitor and a resistor were added for some reason.
-The additions are attached to what looks like a rectifier, maybe to correct power surges that would likely affect the eprom storing the mileage data.
-We chased up Memotrace, which seems to have been a one-man-band run by an electronics engineer called Ray Howard.
-Sadly Ray has passed away, and we cannot find any other source of expertise on the unit.
+The additions were attached to what looks like a rectifier, maybe to correct power surges that would likely affect the eprom storing the mileage data.
+We chased up Memotrace, which seems to have been a one-man-band run by a Nottingham based electronics engineer called Ray Howard.
+Sadly Ray has passed away, and until recently we could not find any other source of expertise on the unit.